mathewross/campusModel/README.md

 Add option to select run speed in options of Open World

-Make it so where the user selects from the drop down is where they spawn (figure out how to pass info from one scene to another)
+DONE - Make it so where the user selects from the drop down is where they spawn (figure out how to pass info from one scene to another)

 Create UI in game